 Reporting cycle

-CCUS projects are responsible for assessing their own obligations under the Greenhouse Gas Reporting Standard (the Standard).
+Offsets projects are responsible for assessing their own obligations under the Greenhouse Gas Reporting Standard 2025 (the GHGR Standard).
 The three steps below will help you understand your obligations under the GHGR scheme.

 To assess your obligations under the GHGR scheme you must: